miltonra/RomCom/docs/sphinx/source/index.rst

 Contents
 ----------

-Initially, it is recommended to read :doc:`pages/intro`, then :doc:`pages/usage`, then :doc:`pages/data`, then experiment.
+We recommend reading :doc:`pages/intro`, :doc:`pages/usage` and :doc:`pages/data`, in that order, then experiment.

 .. toctree::
     :maxdepth: 1